Stationary states of an active Brownian particle in a harmonic trap: Numerical Simulation Results

 \subsection{$D_t^{\prime}>0$: active to passive crossover}

 We will now discuss our results for simulations with non-zero $D_t$.
-Unless otherwise specified, the simulation parameters are given in Table~\ref{tab1}.
+Unless otherwise specified, the simulation parameters mentioned in Table~\ref{tab1}.

-Unlike the $D_t=0$ case discussed in the previous subsection, where the positional distribution shows a single transition between concave and convex forms, simulation data for non-zero $D_t$ shows slightly different behaviour of $\Phi(r)$ with increase in $\kappa$ (keeping other parameters fixed), see Fig.~\ref{fig:coschi_dt}(a,c and e).
-Here, for small $\kappa$ ($10^{-6}$pN nm$^{-1}$), $\Phi(r)$ is concave, with peak at the origin, similar to Fig.~\ref{fig:phi_dt}(a).
-For intermediate $\kappa$ ($10^{-5}$pN nm$^{-1}$), the peak has clearly moved away from the origin and the particle density becomes a non-monotonic function of the distance from the origin, similar to the corresponding $D_t=0$ result in Fig.~\ref{fig:phi_dt}(inset of (b)).
-For large $\kappa$ ($10^{-4}$pN nm$^{-1}$), however, the peak moves closer to the origin, approaching a form that is superficially similar to the concave curve in the small $\kappa$ limit(see, Fig.~\ref{fig:phi_dt}(b)).
+Unlike the $D_t=0$ case discussed in the previous subsection, where the positional distribution shows a single transition between concave and convex forms, simulation data for non-zero, fixed $D_t$ shows slightly different behavior of $\Phi(r)$ with the increase in $\kappa$ (keeping other parameters fixed), see Fig.~\ref{fig:coschi_dt}(a,c and e).
+Here, for small $\beta$ = $0.076$, $\Psi(\xi)$ is concave, with peak at the origin, similar to Fig.~\ref{fig:phi_dt}(a).
+For intermediate $\beta$ = $0.76$, the peak has moved away from the origin and the particle density becomes a non-monotonic function of the distance from the origin, similar to the corresponding $D_t=0$ result in Fig.~\ref{fig:phi_dt}(inset of (b)).
+For large $\beta$ = $7.64$, however, the peak moves closer to the origin, approaching a form that is superficially similar to the concave curve in the small $\kappa$ limit(see, Fig.~\ref{fig:phi_dt}(b)).
 The possible existence of a re-entrant transition was first reported in the theoretical study by Malakar et al.~\cite{malakar2020steady}.

-Does the convex-concave shift between intermediate and large $\kappa$ values indicate a re-entrant transition ?
+Does the convex-concave shift between intermediate and large $\kappa$ values indicate a re-entrant transition?
 We believe that the answer is more subtle.
 A comparison of the values of the dimensionless parameters $\beta$ and $D_t^{\prime}$ is instructive.
 For non-zero $D_t$, increasing $\kappa$ at fixed $u_0$ increases $\beta$ as well as $D_t^{\prime}$.
-While increase of $\beta$ tends to move the peak away from the origin, a simultaneous increase in $D_t^{\prime}$ moves the system towards the passive, equilibrium behaviour.
-Therefore, we believe that the distribution in Fig.~\ref{fig:coschi_dt}(a) is a slightly modified form of the one in Fig.~\ref{fig:phi_dt}(a), while the one in Fig.~\ref{fig:coschi_dt}(c) is close to the equilibrium, Gaussian form.
+While the increase of $\beta$ tends to move the peak away from the origin, a simultaneous increase in $D_t^{\prime}$ moves the system towards the passive, equilibrium behavior.
+Therefore, we believe that the distribution in Fig.~\ref{fig:coschi_dt}(a) is a slightly modified form of the one in Fig.~\ref{fig:phi_dt}(a), while the one in Fig.~\ref{fig:coschi_dt}(e) is close to the equilibrium, Gaussian form.